BlueMountainsAnalytics/bma_ont_biosec_2022/docs/index.md

-# Nanopore sequencing for biosecurity
+# Nanopore sequencing for Biosecurity

 These github pages provide bioinformatics course material for the course [Nanopore Sequencing for Biosecurity](https://cba.anu.edu.au/news-events/events/nanopore-sequencing-biosecurity) given at the 28th-30th of November 2022 at the Australian National University.